 How to Discipline a Toddler Discipline: 2 Tactics That Really Work

-There are 3 types of toddler bad behaviour that go beyond the ‘annoying’ category and need to be stopped with discipline: dangerous acts, aggression, and breaking key family rules.
+There are 3 types of toddler bad behaviour that go beyond the ‘annoying’ category and need to be stopped with discipline: dangerous acts, aggression and breaking key family rules.

 When your child is engaged in these red-light behaviours, I recommend two ‘take-charge’ consequences you can use to put on the brakes: time-out and giving a fine.
 Let us look at each of them in detail...

-Toddler Discipline Tactic #1: Time-Out
+Toddler Discipline Tactic No. 1: Time-Out

 Time-out is a ‘take-charge’ consequence where you very briefly deprive your child of two precious things: freedom and the privilege of being with you.
 Time-out requires one piece of equipment—a timer—and has three simple steps (Note: For dangerous or really bad behaviour you can skip right to step 3):

 - Step 1: One last warning.
 If your 2-year-old is having a meltdown at the dinner table because you will not let him play with the sugar bowl, clap-growl (a toddler warning technique—clap your hands three to four times and grrrrrrowl), frown and shake your head ‘no’ (even do a double take).
 Once you have his attention say, ‘Mad.
 Mad.
-Jamie is mad at Daddy.
+Jamie's mad at Daddy.
 Jamie wants the sugar, now!
 But...no sugar!
 No sugar!
 But you know what?
 Daddy is going to let you hold something else.
 Do you want to hold a piece of bread or your toy car?’

 - Step 2: Count to three.
 If your child ignores your warning, put on a serious face and calmly echo his desire; then say ‘No,’ and count to three.
 You want your child to learn that the time-out is something he is doing to himself (not something you are doing to be mean).
-If your child stops misbehaving before you get to three, do not do a time-out.
+If your child stops the misbehaving before you get to three, do not do a time-out.
 Reward his cooperation by playing the boob.
 Later on, compliment his good listening with a bit of praise and gossip, and a little bedtime sweet talk before you turn out the lights.

 - Step 3: Put your child in isolation.
 Now the time for talking is over.
 Calmly lead him (or, if you have to, carry him) to the time-out place.

 It is a good idea to pick your time-out place ahead of time.
-A chair or bottom step may work with some children.
+A chair or bottom step may work with some toddlers.
 But young ones, and feisty toddlers of all ages, usually need to be confined—in a playpen if they are under age two, or gated into their bedroom if they are over age two.

 Time-outs should last one minute per year of age.
-You will want to buy a timer with a loud buzzer.
+You will want to buy a timer with a loud ring.
 Timers are great to let both you and your child know when the time-out is over.
 Introduce the timer to your toddler as Mr. Dinger and let him hear what it sounds like.
 It will allow your child to hear when the time-out is over, and it also gives you a good answer when he begs to come out (‘It is not up to me, it is up to Mr. Dinger.’)

 Once the fit is over and your child is free to go, do not talk about the time-out for 30 minutes or so.
 Just join him in some play or give a bit of attention.
 It is time to let go of your anger and allow your heart to forgive.
 If he is still mad, connect with respect, but then let him be on his own.
 Many kids need to sulk a little after being punished.

-Awhile after a time-out, express your regret for having had to do it.
+After a time-out, express your regret for having had to do it.
 Later in the day, talk to him about what happened and gossip to his toys about the incident (and the lesson you want him to learn).
 At bedtime, reinforce the lesson by telling a fairy tale about a little bunny who misbehaved and what happened to him.

 Toddler Discipline Tactic #2: Giving a Fine